The Effects of Viscosity on the Linear Stability of Damped Stokes Waves, Downshifting, and Rogue Wave Generation: Linear Stability Analysis of the viscous damped Stokes wave

 Furthermore, if we make the additional change of variables $\vec{\tilde u}_k=(x_k\e^{\gamma t}, y_k\e^{\gamma t},w_k\e^{-\gamma t}, z_k\e^{-\gamma t})^T$, we obtain a system of the same form as~\eqref{lsys1} for $\vec{\tilde u}_k$ with matrices

-A similar argument as above shows that the entries of $\vec{\tilde u}_k$ are bounded as $t\rightarrow +\infty$, and since $\frac{1}{2}(z_k+\ri w_k)$ is the coefficient of $\e^{-\ri k x}$ in the Fourier expansion of $v$, we have the following \begin{cor} The long-time instabilities introduced by the viscous term are in the Fourier modes associated with negative values of the wave number $k$. \end{cor} \begin{rem} This result relates to the occurrence of frequency downshifting when viscosity is present, as the amplitudes of the negative modes become dominant for large times, as observed in~\cite{cartergovan}. \end{rem}
+A similar argument as for Proposition~\ref{longt} shows that the entries of $\vec{\tilde u}_k$ are bounded as $t\rightarrow +\infty$, thus $A_k=x_k+\ri y_k$ decays exponentially at rate $-\gamma$ and $B_k=w_k+\ri z_k$ grows exponentially at rate $\gamma$.
+Since the latter is the coefficient of $\e^{-\ri k x}$ in the Fourier expansion of $v$, we arrive at the following \begin{cor} The long-time instabilities introduced by the viscous term in the linearization of the vHONLS equation~\eqref{vHONLS} occur in the negative Fourier modes associated with sufficiently high values of the wave number $k$ as described in Corollary~\ref{ltinstabu}. \end{cor} \begin{rem} This result relates to the occurrence of frequency downshifting when viscosity is present, as the amplitudes of the negative modes become dominant for large times, as observed in~\cite{cartergovan}. \end{rem}

 For fixed $k \geq 0$, we write $v=A(t) \e^{\ri k x}+B(t)\e^{-\ri k x}.$ Figures~\ref{ABmod551} through~\ref{ABmod552} show the time evolution of the complex moduli of $A$ and $B$ obtained from numerical integration of system~\eqref{lsys1} with initial conditions $a_k=0.2$, $b_k=\sqrt{2}/2$ $c_k=-0.1$, $d_k=(1+\sqrt{3})/2$.
 While the scale varies, the main qualitative features do not depend on the choice of generic initial conditions.